agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

 .. py:function::
   xuance.torch.policies.deterministic.TD3Policy.action(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the actor network to produce the action.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs and the actions.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.TD3Policy.Qtarget(observation)

-  xxxxxx.
+  Computes the Q-value using the target actor and target critic networks.
+  Adds clipped noise to the target actor's output to improve exploration.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that lists the target representation outputs, and the minimum of the values calculated by target critic-A and target critic-B.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.TD3Policy.Qaction(observation, action)

-  xxxxxx.
+  Computes the Q-values using the critic networks for a given observation and action pair.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :param action: xxxxxx.
+  :param action: The action inputs.
-  :type action: xxxxxx
+  :type action: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation output, and the concatenates of the values calculated by critic-A and critic-B.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.TD3Policy.Qpolicy(observation)

-  xxxxxx.
+  Computes the Q-value using the critic networks for the current policy action (output of the actor network) given an observation.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs and the mean of the two values calculated by critic-A and critic-B.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic.TD3Policy.soft_update(tau)

-  xxxxxx.
+  Performs soft updates to the target actor and target critic networks based on the current actor and critic networks.
+  This is a mechanism for slowly updating the target networks towards the current networks.

   :param tau: The soft update factor for the update of target networks.
   :type tau: float
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. py:class::
   xuance.torch.policies.deterministic.PDQNPolicy(observation_space, action_space, representation, conactor_hidden_size, qnetwork_hidden_size, normalize, initialize, activation, device)

-  :param observation_space: xxxxxx.
+  :param observation_space: The observation space.
   :type observation_space: Space
   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
   :type representation: nn.Module
-  :param conactor_hidden_size: xxxxxx.
+  :param conactor_hidden_size: A sequence of integers specifying the sizes of hidden layers in the conactor network.
-  :type conactor_hidden_size: xxxxxx
+  :type conactor_hidden_size: list
-  :param qnetwork_hidden_size: xxxxxx.
+  :param qnetwork_hidden_size: A sequence of integers specifying the sizes of hidden layers in the Q-network.
-  :type qnetwork_hidden_size: xxxxxx
+  :type qnetwork_hidden_size: list
   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
   :param device: The calculating device.